-Dr Marco Buoni, Honorary Director of the European Energy Centre (EEC), has been asked by the United Nations Environment Programme (UNEP) to assist emerging economies as they launch educational standards based on European experience in the Energy Efficiency and Environmental sectors.
+Dr Marco Buoni, Honorary Director of the Renewable Energy Institute EEC, has been asked by the United Nations Environment Programme (UNEP) to assist emerging economies as they launch educational standards based on European experience in the Energy Efficiency and Environmental sectors.

 Dr Buoni has just met with officials from leading government agencies in Africa at a number of UNEP global Round Tables which have been organised in Addis Ababa (Ethiopia), Colombo (Sri Lanka) and Kigali (Rwanda).
 Such knowledge-sharing exercises have introduced international government agencies to the education and training systems which have previously been adopted in Europe on Energy Efficiency and Environmental Regulations – invaluable knowledge which will aid the development of emerging economies in the industry with the assistance of UNEP and its partners.

 The primary objective of the global Round Tables is to promote training and education through certification schemes and national associations, looking towards the opportunities for such schemes to be introduced in developing countries and economies in transition.
 As part of the EEC’s commitment to Energy Efficiency and Environmental education and training and as an expert on European Certification in the industry, Dr. Buoni was invited to present and discuss the established Certification Scheme which has been functioning well in Europe since 2008.

 The lack of certification schemes in developing countries and economies in transition has hindered the ability of regions to adequately train professionals in the industry and adhere to compulsory international protocols.
 For this reason, the global workshops have been set up to facilitate the interaction of industry experts within each region to exchange best practices, disseminate the knowledge and experience already held in Europe, and assess the capabilities to extend such Schemes in the participating countries.